fema-ffrd/stormlit/README.md

 A streamlit application designed for interacting with probabilistic flood hazards modeling data

 ## Stormlit Development Environment
-The development container provides a consistent environment for Stormlit development with Python (via Micromamba), Node.js, AWS CLI, CDKTF, Keycloak, and PostgreSQL.
+The development container provides a consistent environment for Stormlit development with Python (via Micromamba), Node.js, AWS CLI, CDKTF, PgStac API, and PostgreSQL.

 ### Prerequisites Installation